marietolteca00/WWE-database/README.md

 # WWE Events & Match Ratings Database (2015–2025)
 ### World Wrestling Entertainment (WWE) gathering datasets to make a database - Final Project for EDS 213

+### Author: Marie Tolteca, Student- Masters in Environmental Data Science
+### Date: May 12, 2026

 A structured SQL database built from real WWE event and match rating data sourced from [Cagematch.net](https://www.cagematch.net) and the Wrestling Observer Newsletter (WON).
-This project demonstrates end-to-end data engineering and analytics skills — from schema design and data ingestion to SQL querying and Python visualization.
+This project demonstrates end-to-end data engineering and analytics skills from schema design and data ingestion to SQL querying and Python visualization.

 ---